alitsaberi/slumber/configs/instructions/audio_cueing.md

 During the experiment, you may receive auditory cues as **semantic audio** played from the laptop speakers.

-These cues are designed to be effective yet unobtrusive, so it is important to adjust their volume accordingly.
+- If you do, respond by repeating the **LRLR eye movement**.

-Initially, the audio cue volume is set to its minimum.
-In the next task, you will assess whether you can perceive the sound while remaining in a resting wakefulness state with your eyes closed.
+For the next step, You will assess whether you can perceive the audio while keeping your eyes closed in a resting wakefulness state.

-- If you **do not** perceive the sound, increase the volume by one step and try again.
+**Next step: Audio calibration test.**
+- Place the laptop within reach, at most an arm’s length away from you.

+- Click the **"Present Cue"** button.
+A countdown will appear.

+- After the countdown ends, click the **"Yes/No"** button to indicate whether you perceived the audio cue.

-- Continue this process until you can **clearly perceive** the sound while keeping your eyes closed.
+- Repeat this process until a confirmation message appears and the **"Done"** button is activated.

-* right distance from the laptop
+- If you have repeated the tasks for >20 times and a confirmation message still does not appear, end the current experimental session and contact us to report this issue in the morning.